Achuan-2/siyuan-plugin-blockref-footnote/README.md

 - **Order of Inserting Footnotes**: ascending  or descending order.
 The default is `ascending `.
 - **Footnote Title**: Set the title for storing footnotes.
 The default is `Footnote`.
 - **Footnote Anchor Text**: Set the anchor text for footnote references.
 The default is `Footnote`.
 - **Footnote Template**: Set the template for footnotes.
-It is recommended to use a blockquote or superblock combination to ensure the input content belongs to the same block.
-The default is a nested blockquote template, which can be changed. `${selection}` represents the content of the selected text, and `${content}` represents the placeholder for footnote content.
+It is recommended to use a blockquote or superblock combination to ensure the input content belongs to the same block.  `${selection}` represents the content of the selected text, and `${content}` represents the placeholder for footnote content.
   - **Nested Quote Block Template**

     ```markdown